emmajanedrews/base-template/_posts/2017-07-17-what-happens-once-you-get-your-home-under-contract.md

 ---

 {% include youtube.html %}Congratulations on getting your home under contract!
-I’m very excited for you and excited that we can take this next step in the process.
+I’m very excited for you and that we can take this next step in the process.
 Today I wanted to talk to you about what the next step in the process is and what to expect.
 {: .present-before-paste}

 I wanted to remind you as you celebrate to not celebrate too hard, as there is still work to be done and we haven’t closed on your home just yet.
 We have a saying in the business: “Buyers die, lenders lie, and stuff happens.”
 It’s a little grim, but it’s the truth.
 In fact, **one out of every 2,000 buyers will die before closing.**